szaumoor/ZSTweaks/README.md

 **Component 1650:** Make mage robes without cloak (like Robe of Vecna) take on the appearance of a robe with cloak

 Purely cosmetic tweak.
-I've never liked the look of robes without cloaks or cloaks & hoods.
+I've never liked the look of robes without cloaks or without hoods.

 </details>